30th March, 2022

 Accident statistics indicate that nearly half of all accidents involving abrasive wheels are due to an unsafe system of work or operator error.

 Using the wrong wheel for the task, or using the tool in the wrong way, can harm you in a variety of ways, including:

-Many of these injuries can be caused by flying abrasive and metallic particles, ejected materials, and from contact with the tool itself.
+Many of these injuries can be caused by flying abrasive and metallic particles, ejected materials, and contact with the tool itself.
 There are several types of accidents caused by angle grinders:

-Angle grinders can cut through stone, concrete, metal and other strong materials, so they have no trouble cutting through human flesh and bones.
+Angle grinders can cut through stone, concrete, metal and other hard materials, so they have no trouble cutting through human flesh and bones.

 The risk of breakage is inherent in every abrasive wheel.
 This risk must be kept low by checking discs, correctly mounting, and safely using angle grinders.

 It's not always possible to prevent projectiles, but you can minimise the risk by using the right tool, wheel and settings for the material.

-For example, if you use an angle grinder near a refuelling station, or close to the storage or use of flammable or explosive substances, you are creating a risk of fire and explosion.
+For example, if you use an angle grinder near a refuelling station or close to the storage or use of flammable or explosive substances, you are creating a risk of fire and explosion.

-You should always check the work area before using an angle grinder, and remove or protect any combustible or flammable materials.
+Always check the work area before using an angle grinder, and remove or protect any combustible or flammable materials.

 You should also be aware of dust exposure, especially from silica, wood and other harmful dust.
 Damp down at the source, and wear a dust mask to protect your lungs.